levaintech/keychain/README.md

 They must follow the naming semantic of `*.e2e.ts` and placed contextually in the same directory as the context you're testing.

+To have a sane end-to-end testing experience, we use [Playwright](https://playwright.dev/) as our main and only e2e testing framework.
+Playwright is built to enable cross-browser web automation that is ever-green, capable, reliable and fast.
+While this isn't a replacement for native mobile testing, it does provide a great way to test our application end-to-end.
+For avoidance of doubt, this means that we will not be using any other e2e testing framework other than Playwright.

 ## Security

 > While we strive to be as transparent as possible to maintain the integrity of our ecosystem, we also understand that